PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### System Rule

 - If exercise is performed for NQSO and ISO or Vested details are  entered for RSA, RSU or Carried interest, Grant can not be deleted
+- `Stock Grant` type incentive Stock can be deleted anytime.

 ### UX Rule